-- Deck of giftards in the town they’ll be living post-graduation.
-Restaurants, retail and entertainment will be VERY welcome to a poor college student.
+- Deck of giftards.
+Restaurants, retail and entertainment will be VERY welcome to a poor student.
 Did you realize you can get just about everything at Amazon and not have to pay shipping?!

 Luggage.
 This has been a standard for generations (I was so proud of my powder blue hard shell Samsonite forEVAH) and American Tourister’s 3-piece set seems like a quality buy for a reasonable price.
 Collapsible, rolling duffles are a good idea, too.

 - A AAA Membership.
 Especially if your graduate has a long drive home from job or school.

 - Laundry survival kit: put together something fun including a dirty clothes basket or heavy duty laundry bag and all-in-one detergent.
 I used to suggest including a roll of quarters but the colleges we’ve visited include free use of machines now.

 - Hot pot & supply of Ramen Noodles.
 We’ve all been there.